dmikushin/barrier-options-hedging/Part_1.md

 # Barrier Options Hedging

-Assume we want to buy a down-and-in put option with Americal type of barrier (continuous monitoring) on a single underlying, S<sub>T</sub>.
+Assume we want to buy a down-and-in put option with American type of barrier (continuous monitoring) on a single underlying, S<sub>T</sub>.
 The payoff function at maturity is given by:

 <pre>
 DIP(T) = max(K - S<sub>T</sub>) * 1{S<sub>t</sub> < H},